We All Kill Time - But Rarely on Purpose

 -

-What’s one thing I could prepare in advance?
+What could I standardise?
+One thing I could prepare in advance?

-Waiting time is perfect for friction reduction.
+Waiting time is perfect for reducing friction.

-It’s not flashy - but it pays off later.
+It’s not flashy, but it pays off later.

 Read Something That Expands You